jkchan/m2_ProductList/README.md

 	- You can add to cart from the page
 	- Shows how many items are on the page

+Admin Product Listing Configutation
+	- Login to the admin page
+	- Go to Stores > Configuration > Ecommistry >ProductList
+	- You can enable and disable the plugin from here
+	- You can change the limit from this configuration
+	- Limit is set to blank or 0 will display all the products
+	- Limit is set to any number greater than 0 will display the number of products.

 ##Installation

 	1. Download or Clone the Files inside app/code/local/Ecommistry/ or if you prefer other Vendor Names app/code/local/VendorName/